-A garden design for a large Sussex family home that has been recently renovated and restored.
+Working in collaboration with our friends at Phil Allen Design, we’ve designed this garden for a large, Sussex, family-home that has been recently renovated and restored.
 The Grade II listed Georgian house occupies a prominent position in this Sussex village.
 With glorious south-facing views towards the South Downs, the garden is enclosed by a listed flint wall and forms a small part of a larger woodland estate.

 The brief from our client was to maximise useable space within this sloping site, including a large flat lawn, a swimming pool, and entertainment space close to the house, whilst integrating the house and new orangery with the garden.